newrelic/newrelic-agent-control/docs/README.md

 ## High-level architecture
 ![Agent Control Diagram](agent-control-diagram.png)

-The Agent Control (SA) itself does not currently collect system or application telemetry itself.
+The Agent Control (AC) itself does not currently collect system or application telemetry itself.
 A combination of managed agents can be used to monitor your target entities and collect system and/or services telemetry.

-The SA has a modular architecture:
+AC has a modular architecture:
-- The SA orchestrates observability **Agents** that need to be explicitly configured.
+- SA orchestrates observability **Agents** that need to be explicitly configured.
 We will see that agents are configured using an agent ID, **Agent Type** and agent type version.
--  For each configured agent, the SA creates a **Supervisor** in charge of (1) orchestrating the agent based on provided configuration and (2) establishing the communication with the backend.
+- For each configured agent, AC creates a **Supervisor** in charge of (1) orchestrating the agent based on provided configuration and (2) establishing the communication with the backend.

 ### OpAMP

 The **Open Agent Management Protocol** is "_...a network protocol for remote management of large fleets of data collection agents_" (from the [public specs](https://github.com/open-telemetry/opamp-spec/blob/main/specification.md)).

-In a nutshell, OpAMP is the protocol handling the communication with the Fleet Management backend:
+In a nutshell, OpAMP is the protocol handling the communication with the Fleet Control backend:
   - Agent Control registers itself as an agent.
   - Supervisors register agents.
   - Both receive remote configurations.
   - Both report health and status (metadata, effective configuration, …).
   - Both will receive package availability messages (not implemented).

 Agents (including the agent control itself) support either `local` or `remote` configuration.
 Local configuration is expected to be deployed together with the SA.
-Remote configuration is centrally defined and managed via Fleet Management.
+Remote configuration is centrally defined and managed via Fleet Control.

 ### Agent Types